-The largest region in the country, Alentejo covers a vast swathe of territory that encompasses everything from rugged, rocky mountains and wheat field-filled plains to beautiful beaches and desolate Atlantic Ocean coastline.
+The largest region in Portugal, Alentejo covers a vast swathe of territory that encompasses everything from rugged, rocky mountains and wheat field-filled plains to beautiful beaches and desolate Atlantic Ocean coastline.

 As it was conquered and ruled by everyone from the Visigoths and Romans to the Arabs and Knights Templar, there is a wealth of incredible historical and cultural sights for you to enjoy, with many amazing hilltop castles and fortifications to discover.